WingKeong/data-science-coursera/README.md

 library(data.table)
 ```

-<br/>Download zipfile from url provided to local working directory.
-Extract folders & files from the zipfile to the sub-directory in the zipfile (/UCI HAR Dataset/ )
+<br/>Download the zipfile from url provided to local working directory.
+Extract folders & files to the sub-directory in the zipfile `/UCI HAR Dataset/`
 ```
 src_url<-"http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 download.file(src_url,destfile = "./Dataset.zip")
 unzip("./Dataset.zip")
 ```

-Read the activity_labels.txt and features.txt files into activity & features data.tables
+<br/>Read the `activity_labels.txt` and `features.txt` files into activity & features data.tables
 ```
 activity<-fread("./UCI HAR Dataset/activity_labels.txt")
 features<-fread("./UCI HAR Dataset/features.txt")
 ```

-**Assignment Task 2** - Select mean and standard deviation measures
+<br/>**Assignment Task 2** - Select mean and standard deviation measures

 Since only the mean and standard deviation measures are needed, I decided to perform task 2 (find the mean & std variables) first, so that only these fields will be included when merging the training and test sets together (task 1)